pinam45/ConsoleControl/README.md

 Each element is available in a *table* style and with colors:
 - Multiple choices menu
+	- With title
 	- Allow to choose an option from a string array
 	- Default choice
 	- Configurable behavior on *escape* key input
+- Options menu
+	- With title
+	- Allow to set values of different options
+		- Multiple choices options
+		- Integer options (within a min and a max value)
+		- Character options (within a min and a max value)
+	- Default values
+	- Configurable exit / validate text
+	- Store if *escape* key was used to exit (can be used to save only on user validation)
+- Messages
+	- With or without title
+	- Display a message (multiple lines support)
+	- 3 possible choices for the user to choose between can be set
+		- left
+		- middle
+		- right
+	- Configurable behavior on *escape* key input
+		- No effect
+		- Exit without choosing

+### Examples

+Examples for basic and UI features are provided with the library, to build them see the **build** section.

 ## Dependencies